-There are several wonderful cocktails that I wanted to feature as Drinks Of The Week that contain absinthe, a strong, herbal spirit that was illegal for many years in the United States.
-However, I usually like to describe the ingredients and felt that I couldn't do absinthe justice in the context of a recipe post.
-For some readers, this may be review, but I find that there are plenty of people out there who know very little about absinthe and might appreciate being brought up to speed on the subject.
-With all of the controversy and myth surrounding it, I decided to take the opportunity to feature absinthe itself—once a very popular drink in its own right—describe how to prepare it properly, and give a little background so that everyone can understand what it is, what it isn't, and why this innocent liquid has such a not-so-innocent reputation.
+There are several wonderful cocktails that we wanted to feature as Drinks Of The Week that contain absinthe, a strong, herbal spirit that was illegal for many years in the United States.
+However, we usually like to describe the ingredients and felt that we couldn’t do absinthe justice in the context of a recipe post.
+For some readers, this may be review, but we find that there are plenty of people out there who know very little about absinthe and might appreciate being brought up to speed on the subject.
+With all of the controversy and myth surrounding it, we decided to take the opportunity to feature absinthe itself—once a very popular drink in its own right—describe how to prepare it properly, and give a little background so that everyone can understand what it is, what it isn’t, and why this innocent liquid has such a not-so-innocent reputation.

 Everything You Need To Know About Absinthe